snowplow/dbt-snowplow-unified/docs/markdown/snowplow_unified_common_cols.md

 {% docs col_doc_width %}
 The page’s width in pixels e.g. 1024

+On mobile, it is the content width reported in the `screen_summary` context.
 {% enddocs %}

 {% docs col_doc_height %}
 The page’s height in pixels e.g. 3000

+On mobile, it is the content height reported in the `screen_summary` context.
 {% enddocs %}

 {% docs col_tr_currency %}